Refer your friends to join The LDS Daily WOOL (Words Of Our Leaders)

 6/5/09

-blessed as much, if not more, by the acceptance of certain things on faith than
+are blessed as much, if not more, by the acceptance of certain things

 “I believe that God purposely covered up these things that when the Book of Mormon should come to light in this generation it would have to be accepted on faith.
 Faith is the greatest motive power in all the universe.
 Faith is greater than knowledge, time and time again.
 The devil knows the truth; he has not a spark of faith, or he would live according to it.
 Faith would impel him to change his life.” - Antoine R. Ivins, “Conference Report,” April 1939, Afternoon Meeting, p.
 129-130